-- Canary islands: These have a wide range of wines that include Mencia-based reds to dessert wines made with Moscatel.
+- Canary Islands: This area has a wide range of wines that include Mencia-based reds and dessert wines made with Moscatel.

 - Duero River Valley: This is a wine region that is notable for red wines.
 Ribera del Duero is where some of the most famous wineries are found.

 - Central Plateau: Home to Madrid, this is a dry, sunny region that includes some of the best red wines.